Panchadip-128/Movie_Recommender/README.md

 MOVIE RECOMMENDATION MODEL:

-This repository contains a movie recommendation model built using classification techniques.
-The goal of this project is to provide personalized movie recommendations based on user preferences and movie features.
+This repository contains a movie recommendation model built using cosine-similarity The goal of this project is to provide personalized movie recommendations based on user preferences and movie features.

 FEATURES: